Country Report Germany

 (+) Competitive export sector

-Germany’s export position profits from the combination of wage moderation over a prolonged period, strong productivity growth and high world demand for its products.
+Germany’s export position profits from a combination of wage moderation over a prolonged period, strong productivity growth and high world demand for its products.

 (+) Large, positive, net international investment position (NIIP)

-As a result of its competitiveness, Germany is having a current account surplus since 2002, which averaged around 5%-GDP over the last 10 years.
-This results in a large NIIP (42%-GDP in 2012).
+As a result of its competitiveness, Germany has had a current account surplus since 2002, which averaged around 6% of GDP over the last 10 years.
+This results in a large NIIP (46% of GDP in 2012).

 (+) Stable public finances

-Although the public debt is still high (80%-GDP in 2013), it is on a downward path (the IMF expects public debt to be 68%-GDP in 2018).
-This is due to sound fiscal policies that are supported by a debt brake rule, that will come into force in 2016.
+Although the public debt is still above the 60%-threshold, it is on a steep downward path.
+This is due to the conservative fiscal policies.
+For the future, these are reassured by the debt brake rule that prohibits large structural deficits and will come into force in 2016.

 (-) Ageing population